ELITEv5/SunPLS/Documents/invariants.md

 The following on-chain variables allow public verification of system health:

+**Controller:**
-- `R` (equilibrium value)
+- `R` — equilibrium value
-- `r` (borrowing rate)
+- `r` — current borrowing rate
-- `epochCount`
+- `epochCount` — total epochs executed
-- `limiterHits`
+- `limiterHits` — rate limiter saturation events
-- `oracleFallbacks`
+- `oracleFallbacks` — degraded oracle epochs
-- `deadbandSkips`
+- `deadbandSkips` — epochs where P was within deadband of R
-- `frozenEpochs`
+- `frozenEpochs` — Mode D epochs (no valid price)
+- `emergencyEpochs` — epochs where emergency rate was forced

+**Vault:**
+- `totalCollateral` — total PLS held across all vaults
+- `totalDebt` — total SunPLS outstanding
+- `badDebt` — accumulated unrecovered liquidation deficit
+- `systemHealth()` — system-wide collateralization ratio
+- `currentRate` — active interest rate from controller

-These telemetry values allow researchers and users to monitor system behavior in real time.
+These values allow researchers and users to monitor system behavior and verify invariant compliance in real time.

 ---

 # Summary

-The SunPLS protocol relies on a small set of clearly defined invariants to maintain stability.
+The SunPLS protocol relies on a clearly defined set of invariants spanning both the Controller and Vault contracts.

-By enforcing strict bounds on rates, equilibrium value movement, and liquidation eligibility, the system ensures that SunPLS remains solvent and predictable under a wide range of market conditions.
+By enforcing strict bounds on rates, equilibrium movement, liquidation eligibility, and redemption targeting, the system ensures that SunPLS remains solvent, predictable, and manipulation-resistant under a wide range of market conditions.

-These invariants form the mathematical foundation of the protocol's autonomous monetary design.
+These invariants form the mathematical and contractual foundation of the protocol's autonomous monetary design.

 ---